OlimilO1402/KORG_Read_pcg/README.md

 # KORG_Read_pcg
-## Reading the .pcg-fileformat for KORG synths in VB
+## Reading the .pcg-fileformat for KORG synths

 Reads files in .pcg-format; many Synths from KORGs e.g. the Triton line of synths can store and load these files, for sharing sound data between